dipakml/Machine-Predictive-Maintenance/README.md

 ### Overview
 Predictive Maintenance Using Machine Learning allows you to run automated data processing on an example dataset or your own dataset.
 The included ML model detects potential equipment failures and provides recommended actions to take.

-In this project, the objective is to predict whether the machine will fail or not at the given operating condition
+In this project, the objective is to predict whether the machine will fail or not at the given operating condition.

 The data set that is used in this project has been taken from the [UCI repository](https://archive.ics.uci.edu/ml/datasets/AI4I+2020+Predictive+Maintenance+Dataset)